 - You should elevate your ankle as much as possible after surgery.
-This helps reduce swelling and promote healing. - You should ice your ankle for 20 minutes at least twice a day until your follow-up appointment. - After your first post-op appointment, you should remove your boot for 1 hour 3 times per day to work on ankle range of motion exercises.
-These will be explained at your first post-op appointment. - You may sleep without your boot once you are 4 weeks from surgery. - You should be non-weight bearing for the first 4 weeks after surgery.
+This helps reduce swelling and promote healing. - You should ice your ankle for 20 minutes at least twice a day until your follow-up appointment. - You should work on ankle range of motion exercises (ankle pumps) 10 15 minutes 3 times per day immediately after surgery. - You should be non-weight bearing for the first 4 weeks after surgery.
 This means no walking on your ankle.
 You may, however, use your toes for balance.
-Likely at 4 weeks after surgery you will be allowed to bear weight on your ankle as tolerated in your boot.
-This may change based on skin healing or other added procedures. - Use your crutches, walker, or knee scooter for a total of 4 weeks after surgery. - You may begin walking without the boot when you are 8 weeks from surgery.

-- Returning to driving will depend on which ankle has surgery and use of narcotic medications. - Return to work will be discussed at your post-op appointment and will depend on your job requirements.
+Likely at 4 weeks after surgery you will be allowed to bear weight on your ankle as tolerated. - Use your crutches, walker, or knee scooter for a total of 4 weeks after surgery. - No running, jumping, or high impact exercise for a total of 12 weeks after surgery. - Returning to driving will depend on which ankle has surgery and use of narcotic medications. - Return to work will be discussed at your post-op appointment and will depend on your job requirements.